 You can start with existing free tools.
 Options like Soapbox, ViewedIt and Loom are quick and easy to use and require no financial outlay or tech skills.
 Simply record your video and send.

-There is also software designed specifically for creating this kind of video, including BombBomb (what we currently use) and Bonjoro (which we’re also testing).
+There is also software designed specifically for creating this kind of video, including Bonjoro which we personally use and BombBomb which we previously also tested.
 You will pay for this kind of service, but it provides more editing options, more personalisation options and better tracking.

 I’d recommend starting out simple, try creating straightforward welcome videos initially and then assessing the results before getting more advanced.